 Michicagoan Graduate Student Conference and Faculty Seminar – Begun in 1999, the Michicagoan brings together the linguistic anthropology and sociolinguistic communities of the University of Michigan and the University of Chicago, as well as colleagues from neighboring institutions, through an annual graduate student conference (bi-annually held in Chicago and Ann Arbor on alternating years) and faculty seminar.

 Metasemiotics Club – an informal reading group begun in 2020 that reads and discusses works in semiotic theory, with a focus on American Pragmatism.

-Talking Politics– the Talking Politics workshop series brings together scholars of the language of political communication together to discuss and analyze discourse-based data from the 2020 Presidential campaigns.
+- Talking Politics (Fall 2020) – the Talking Politics workshop series brings together scholars of the language of political communication together to discuss and analyze discourse-based data from the 2020 Presidential campaigns.
 It is held in conjunction between CSCS and CLASP (University of Boulder, CO) and organized by Wee Yang Soh (UChicago, Anthropology) and Velda Khoo (UColorado – Boulder, Linguistics).
 Watch videos of the events here.

 - The Center for the Study of Communication and Society, Latin American Studies, and the Department of Anthropology present John B. Haviland, Department of Anthropology, University of California, San Diego.
 “Icepicks and amulets: Mexican Merolicos’ Magical Marketing”.
 Friday, October 6, 2006, Noon in Kelly Hall 114 (Seminar Room).
 Icepicks and Amulets abstract, Haviland